 A review of the current asset renewal and maintenance programs and the associated levels previously reported as Unfunded Programs has been undertaken as part of this AMP refresh.
+The unfunded programs/projects have been included in the Special Variation to Rates submission to IPART.

-Infrastructure funding gaps have been identified within each of the sub- Asset Management Plans, highlighted in below showing a summary of funding shortfalls against the following categories:
+Infrastructure funding gaps have been identified within each of the sub- Asset Management Plans, summarised in Table 35 below showing a summary of funding shortfalls against the following categories:

-- o Asset Renewal Gap
+- Asset Renewal Gap

-- Asset Maintenance Gap
+- o Asset Maintenance Gap

 - Uplift in Service

 - New Assets

-Table 35 10-Year Unfunded Programs
+Table 35 10-Year Unfunded Programs - all Unfunded Programs are in \$2023

-Category 10-year Gap (\$m)
+Category 10-year Gap (\$m) \$2023

 Renewal Gap \$117

 Maintenance Gap \$34

 Uplift in Service Gap \$67

 New Asset Gap \$37

 Total unfunded Asset Management Plan \$255m